 Supt.
 Mulvihill is known across the state as an innovative school leader.
 In 2009, he was appointed by Governor Ted Kulongoski and State Superintendent of Public Instruction Susan Castillo to serve, respectively, on the state’s Quality Education Commission and Race to the Top committee.
 In 2011, Mark was appointed by Governor John Kitzhaber to serve on the newly created Oregon Education Investment Board, which served to establish a streamlined P-20 education system in Oregon.

-Mark has received recognition for his leadership throughout the state and region.
-He was twice selected as Administrator of the Year for the Hermiston School District.
-He received the Distinguished Principal of the Year award from the Eastern Oregon Elementary Principals Association in 2003.
-In 2007, Mark was named Oregon Administrator of the Year by the Oregon Association of School Libraries.
-Mark also serves as a Pendleton Rotary Club board member and is the regional coordinator for the Lewis and Clark administrative licensure program.
+His strong leadership has been recognized throughout the state and region.
+In January 2015, Mark was named "Boss of the Year" during the Pendleton First Citizen's Banquet.
+He received the Golden Apple administrative leadership award in 2012, and was twice selected as Administrator of the Year for the Hermiston School District.
+Mark received the Distinguished Principal of the Year award from the Eastern Oregon Elementary Principals Association in 2003, and in 2007 was named Oregon Administrator of the Year by the Oregon Association of School Libraries.

 Mark is adept at forging collaborations between regional partners and finding new ways to braid resources for the benefit of students.
 Recent IMESD initiatives have included School Security, Wellness Hubs, the Blue Mountain Early Learning Hub and InterMountain Online.

 Mark is married to Kris Mulvihill and they reside in Pendleton.
 They have three grown sons.